 Is there any better way to enjoy the best fall colors in Wisconsin than by apple picking with your family?

-10. Visit Gay Mills Apple Fest
+10. Taste Test at the Gay Mills Apple Fest

 Gay Mills is an old little town hidden away in a valley at the bottom of a big hill.
 A trip to the Gay Mills Apple Fest (Highway 171, Gays Mills, WI, 54631) is a must-do thing at Wisconsin in fall.